Skip to main content

 πŸ‘΅ Getting older

-πŸ‘¨β€πŸ‘©β€πŸ‘§ Have a first-degree relative (parent, sibling, or child) diagnosed with breast cancer
+πŸ‘¨β€πŸ‘©β€πŸ‘§ Family history - have a first-degree relative (parent, sibling, or child) diagnosed with breast cancer.

-🧬 Have genetic mutations such as BRCA1 or BRCA2
+🧬 Genetics (have genetic mutations such as BRCA1 or BRCA2)

-πŸ” Have dense breast tissue.
+πŸ” Have dense breasts.
 Learn more about Breast Density

 What can I do to reduce my risk?